kmader/Quantitative-Big-Imaging-2019/README.md

 ## Target Audience

 The course is designed with both advanced undergraduate and graduate level students in mind.
 Ideally students will have some familiarity with basic manipulation and programming in languages like Python (Matlab or R are also reasonable starting points).
 Much of the material is available as visual workflows in a tool called KNIME, although these are less up to date than the Python material.
-Interested students who are worried about their skill level in this regard are encouraged to contact Kevin Mader directly (mader@biomed.ee.ethz.ch).
+Interested students who are worried about their skill level in this regard are encouraged to contact Anders Kaestner directly (anders.kaestner@psi.ch).

 - Students with very diverse academic backgrounds have done well in the course (Informatics to Art History to Agriculture).
 - Successful students typically spent a few hours a week working on the exercises to really understand the material.